 Here are the critical requirements that this situation demands.
 One, timers on mobile devices are less reliable regarding battery capacities, signal strengths, etc. It is ok to send a false alarm, but you should never miss responding to the notice.
 Two, once the crew (in most cases) recognizes there are no safety issues at a given location, the user should be able to disable the timer.
 However, it should be the same crew member who can disable it but not anyone else.

 We found a solution for these requirements while remaining serverless in Step Functions.
-We could have maintained a timer on the app, but that doesn’t solve the first requirement when a battery runs out or the app can’t invoke a REST call due to a lack of internet connectivity once inside.
-Solve for the second requirement is met by making the step function check the status flag before triggering the alert to the back-office systems.
+We could have maintained a timer on the app.
+However, that doesn’t solve the first requirement when a battery runs out.
+Or, when the app can’t invoke a REST call due to a lack of internet connectivity once inside.
+Solving for the second requirement is met by making the step function check the status flag before triggering the alert to the back-office systems.
 The app validates the user by making him sign in again if the user desires to cancel the alert.
-If the user loses signal or the battery runs out, it will send a false alarm, which is acceptable given the situations are rare (for rare cases in the first place).
+If the user loses signal or the battery runs out, it will send a false alarm.
+However, this is acceptable given the situations are rare (for rare cases in the first place).

 In summary, serverless architecture has enabled us to protect lives by preventing catastrophes and bringing help as soon as possible.
 These highly available and redundant services would have prohibitive cost implications for infrastructure to support the feature for a single-use matter.
 And let’s not forget the ongoing licensing, maintenance, security, electricity, environmental impact, and personnel to maintain the infrastructure.
 Serverless architecture and pay-per-use are superior and faster than on-premise solutions.